Sborzov456/doomer-doodle-jump/README.md

   * `const short FRAMES_FOR_TELEPORTING`: the number of frames for which the teleportation platform teleports.
 The higher it is, the slower the platform teleports.                                               **Recommendation: do not set above 120**;
   * `const float DISTANCE_BETWEEN_PLATFORMS`: distance between platforms during their initialization, the smaller it is, the more platforms will be initialized;
   * `const float LEVELS_CHANGE_SPEED`: the rate at which the difficulty of the game will increase;
-  * `const float MAX_LEVEL_SCORE`: score limit at which the difficulty of the game will stop increasing;
+  * `const float MAX_LEVEL_SCORE`: score limit at which the difficulty of the game will stop increasing.

 ## :pushpin: Run Without Сompilation
   1. **Follow the link below to [Google Disk](https://drive.google.com/drive/folders/15RAKZuXRAXLoUJRMtCb7S19sK4udE6dN?usp=sharing);**